VouchForMe (IPL) Price Hits $0.0012 on Top Exchanges

 Buying and Selling VouchForMe

-It is usually not currently possible to purchase alternative cryptocurrencies such as VouchForMe directly using U.S. dollars.
-Investors seeking to trade VouchForMe should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VouchForMe using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as VouchForMe directly using US dollars.
+Investors seeking to trade VouchForMe should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy VouchForMe using one of the exchanges listed above.

 Receive News & Updates for VouchForMe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VouchForMe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.